couchbase/docs-operator/couchbaseCliGuide.md

-# Couchbase Client
+# The Couchbase Command-line Tool 'couchbase-cli'

-The Couchbase command-line tool `couchbase-cli` can be used to interact with the cluster for performing one-off administration tasks such as creating rbac users and initiating cbcollect info tasks.
-If your clusters administration console is exposed you can use the cli tool from any machine that can access the IP address of your Kubernetes cluster.
-Alternatively couchbase-cli can be ran as a Kubernetes job within the Kubernetes cluster.
+The Couchbase command-line tool `couchbase-cli` can be used to interact with the cluster for performing one off administration tasks such as creating RBAC users and initiating cbcollect info tasks.
+If your clusters Web Console is exposed, you can use the CLI tool from any machine that can access the IP address of your Kubernetes cluster.
+Alternatively, couchbase-cli can be run as a Kubernetes job within the Kubernetes cluster.

-**couchbase-cli to administration console**
+**couchbase-cli to Web Console**

 Requires:
-* See [admin console access](adminConsoleAccess.md) for exposing the administration console.
+* See [Accessing the Couchbase Web Console](adminConsoleAccess.md) for exposing the Web Console.
 * Download the couchbase-cli to your client machine:  https://github.com/couchbase/couchbase-cli

-Use describe command to get the administration console port:
+Use the describe command to get the Web Console port:

 ```console
 $ kubectl describe cbc cb-example |  grep "Admin Console Port:"
    Admin Console Port:		32486
 ```

-Now couchbase-cli can be used with to administer the cluster.
-For example, adding an rbac user:
+Now you can use couchbase-cli to administer the cluster.
+For example, adding an RBAC user:
 ```console
 $ ./couchbase-cli user-manage -c 192.168.99.100:32486 -u Administrator -p password --rbac-username default --rbac-password password --roles admin --auth-domain local --set
 SUCCESS: RBAC user set
 ```
-Note that the cluster is being managed by the couchbase-operator.
-Therefore, certain administration tasks such as add/remove nodes and buckets will be reverted by the operator.
+Note that the cluster is being managed by the Couchbase Operator.
+Therefore, certain administration tasks such as adding or removing nodes and buckets can be reverted by the Operator.

-**couchbase-cli as Kubernetes job**
+**couchbase-cli as Kubernetes Job**

 The most secure way to use the couchbase-cli with your Kubernetes cluster is to run as batch jobs.
-This option allows you to hide the username and password of your cluster by allowing the use of secrets.
+This option allows you to hide the user name and password of your cluster by allowing the use of Secrets.
 For example, you can run a collect info job using the same secret provided in the cluster spec:

 ```console
 $ kubectl create -f https://packages.couchbase.com/kubernetes/beta/couchbase-cli-collect-logs.yaml